Skip to main content

 Response behavior

+To confirm that prefix caching is active for a request, check the response usage details.
 On some models, usage details may include cached token counts in usage.prompt_tokens_details.cached_tokens when prefix cache is reused.
-Availability of that field may vary by model and backend.
+The availability of that field varies by model and backend.
+The following pages cover related topics: